History Files

 c.2240?
 BC

-Both Marhashi and Kutik-Inshushinnak declares independence from Akkad (although perhaps not immediately as it seems they are re-conquered for a time), eventually throwing off Akkadian language influences.
-The ruler conquers Susa and Anshan, forming a centralised and unified kingdom.
+Both Marhashi and Kutik-Inshushinnak (below) declare independence from Akkad - although perhaps not immediately as it seems that Elam is re-conquered for a time.
+When they do succeed though, they eventually throw off Akkadian language influences.

 c.2210 BC

 Marhashi overruns Elam for a time, and unites eastern efforts in fighting against the Akkadian empire.
-A battle is fought near Akshak, at the confluence of the Diyala and Tigris rivers between the two states.
+A battle is fought between the two states near Akshak, at the confluence of the Diyala and Tigris rivers.
+The Akkadian name for the following year suggests that Shar-kali-sharri of Agade claims the victory.

 c.2193 BC